run-ai/genv/docs/source/usage/enforcement.rst

 This could be Python code that uses TensorFlow, PyTorch, or any other application that you have.
 We will be using a CUDA application called :code:`quickstart`.

-We will go over two :ref:`enforcement logics <Enforcement Rules>` in this tutorial.
+We will go over two :ref:`enforcement rules <Enforcement Rules>` in this tutorial.

 Non-environment Processes
 ~~~~~~~~~~~~~~~~~~~~~~~~~